cakephp/docs/en/orm/table-objects.rst

     $json = json_encode($results);

 Both serializing and JSON encoding result sets work as you would expect.
-The serialized data can be unserialized into a functioning object, and the JSON output respects hidden & virtual field settings on all entity objects within a result set.
+The serialized data can be unserialized into a working result set.
+Converting to JSON respects hidden & virtual field settings on all entity objects within a result set.

-In addition to making serialization easy, result sets are a 'Collection' and support the same methods that all :ref:`collection objects<collection-objects>` do.
-For example you can extract a list of unique tags on a collection of articles quite easily::
+In addition to making serialization easy, result sets are a 'Collection' object and support the same methods that :ref:`collection objects<collection-objects>` do.
+For example, you can extract a list of unique tags on a collection of articles quite easily::

     $articles = TableRegistry::get('Articles');